knstmrd/musicgen/README.md

 [Audio generation using decision trees, but any regressor can be used](https://github.com/knstmrd/musicgen/blob/master/music-generation-trees.ipynb)

-Trees take a lot of time to train, and training multi-output trees gives a steady droning output which is less interesting than the results given by separate trees (but those take a large amount of time to train)
+Trees take a lot of time to train, and training multi-output trees gives a steady droning output which is less interesting than the results given by separate trees (but those take a large amount of time to train).
+This version can pre-load features from a file or write extracted features to a file.

 The good: